1. hat en /

 Amorphous Alloys for Defense Applications

-• Reproducible and high quality component manufacture within tight tolerances (± 10µm) is achieved through our material specific expertise in amorphous injection moulding
+• Reproducible and high quality component manufacture within tight tolerances (± 10µm) is achieved through our material specific expertise in amorphous injection molding.

 Amophous Alloys in Aerospace